dipdup-io/dipdup/docs/config/README.md

 ## Merging config files

 DipDup allows you to customize the configuration for a specific environment or a workflow.
 It works similar to docker-compose, but only for top-level sections.
 If you want to override a nested property, you need to recreate a whole top-level section.
-To merge several DipDup config files, provide `-c` command-line option multiple times:
+To merge several DipDup config files, provide the `-c` command-line option multiple times:

 ```shell
 dipdup -c dipdup.yml -c dipdup.prod.yml run
 ```

-Run [`config export`](../cli-reference.md#dipdup-config-export) command if unsure about final config used by DipDup.
+Run [`config export`](../cli-reference.md#dipdup-config-export) command if unsure about the final config used by DipDup.